b4yuan/sefa_classroom/combinedSystem/combinedSystem.md

 - Don't delete folders of cloned repositories and grades after running: The `-d` tag will tell the system to _not_ delete the directory of cloned repositories and the directory in which the grades are stored.
 `python3 runSystem.py --hw_range 2 4 -d`

+### What the System Does
+The system works in a loop where each homework, if a range is specified, is graded one at a time.
+For example, all steps are completed for HW2 before moving on to HW3 and so on.
+1. The first step of the system is cloning all appropriate repositories.
+For the specified homework, all student repositories that have the specified submission tag and _don't_ have the graded tag will be cloned.
+In this step, the submission date of the homework is also collected and the number of hours late that it was submitted is calculated.
+2. Next, the homeworks are graded.
+Using the GradingInterface, test cases are ran and other tests are performed to calculate a grade for the homework.
+The grade and feedback are written to a text file that is placed in the grades directory.
+3. The grade report text file is copied from the grades directory to the cloned repositories.
+4. The grade, without any feedback, is added to a CSV file for easy reference of the professor.
+5. Changes are pushed to the student repositories.
+The first change is the addition of the grade report text file.
+The second change is the addition of a new tag that specifies that the repository has been graded.
+6. The cloned repositories and the grade folder are deleted from the local computer.

+Throughout this process, feedback messages are written to a text file (filteredOutput.txt) for easy reference.